 My hon.
 Friend is absolutely right to talk about the victims.
 I have mentioned the decision to be made about the vulnerable victims of human trafficking.
-We have a particular mechanism that we use to protect the position of people who might otherwise be in the country unlawfully and to give them support so an informed decision to be made about their involvement in the process.
+We have a particular mechanism that we use to protect the position of people who might otherwise be in the country unlawfully and to give them support so an informed decision can be made about their involvement in the process.
 I am confident that the CPS is working very hard always to improve its approach to victims.

 The number of rapes reported has more than doubled since 2013-14, yet the Crown Prosecution Service’s “Violence against Women and Girls Report 2017-18” highlights a 23.1% fall in the number of defendants charged with rape compared with the previous year.
 Why does the Solicitor General think this has happened?

 The hon.
 Gentleman is right to raise this issue.
 Since those figures have been obtained, I and others have been working very hard to establish what the often complex reasons for them are.
 Sadly, I think that a lot of them are long-standing ones.
 What is sometimes unattractively described as the rate of attrition, as well as the experience of victims in this service, is still something that needs to be dealt with fully.
 That involves not just the CPS end of it, but the very early stages of the investigation.
 I assure him that every effort is being made to try to close that gap in a meaningful sense.